-Contact with F2300
+Contact with F2026

-F2300 has an integrated control system that checks and monitors the heat pump operation.
+F2026 has an integrated control system that checks and monitors the heat pump operation.
 At installation the installer makes the necessary settings of the control system so that the heat pump will work optimally in your system.

 The heat pump is controlled in different ways depending on what your system looks like.
-If you have a NIBE indoor module heat pump operation can be controlled from there.
+If you have an indoor module, for example VVM 300, or a control module, for example SMO 10 the heat pump can be controlled from these.
 Refer to the relevant manual for further information.

-Maintenance of F2300
+Maintenance of F2026